Frequently Asked Questions

 What will I learn while in your Lawyer's Assistant Program?

 You will learn the skills needed to work in a law office assisting attorneys and other legal staff in the delivery of legal services.
 Topics include ethics, law office vocabulary, the courts, litigation, contracts, torts, criminal law, family law, estate planning, estates and guardianships, legal procedures, bankruptcy, administrative agencies, and proper oral and written communication.
-This program is tied to the ALS national certification from NALS.
+This program is tied to the ALP national certification from NALS.

 Who should apply to the Lawyer's Assistant Program?